aniketkumar7/Linked_List_in_C/README.md

 This repository contains the source code of Implementation of Linked List.
 <br>
-1. Implementation of Simple Linked List in C.
+1. Implementation of Simple Linked List.

-2. Implementation of Circular Linked List in C.
+2. Implementation of Circular Linked List.

-3. Implementation of Doubly Linked List in C.
+3. Implementation of Doubly Linked List.

 4. Implementation of Doubly Circular Linked List in C.